anotch0/TargetCaseStudy/README.md

 - Global style variables to pass between the pages and API call locations
 - Multiple individual API call methods for the different data points
 - A components library for the front-end
+- Routes API is called at the start as Route data is needed for other API calls

 ## Created With React